About Jean Wansbrough

 Grade 7 and 8 students were trained as “student instructors”.
 On day bus trips with kindergarten classes, these leaders conducted small group a.m. nature/ecology hikes, prepared and served lunch, and conducted p.m. sessions on pioneer artifacts and on the pioneer log cabin that was their base for the day.
 Learning was “hands-on”, curriculum-based, and always guided by Jean’s presence.

-Grades 1 to 6 had the opportunity to invite Grade 7 and 8 “instructors” to present in-class natural science slide presentations and could have teams of these “leaders” help conduct schoolyardlearning sessions.
-Grades 4, 5 and 6 went to a residential camp for a three-day learning experience.
+Grades 1 to 6 had the opportunity to invite Grade 7 and 8 “instructors” to present in-class natural science slide presentations and could have teams of these “leaders” help conduct schoolyard learning sessions.
+Grades 4, 5 and 6 went to an in-residence camp for a three-day learning experience.
 The “leaders” planned the menu, cooked the meals, conducted outdoor learning experiences and helped with purposeful evening activities.

 From K to 6, students progressively learned natural science and essential life skills of listening, observing, sharing, documenting, co-operating, being responsible for self and others… all with Jean positively mentoring each outing.
 For the older “student instructors”, Jean expresses their central learning as a life foundation of self esteem.

 Consider being a student who had progressive K to 8 experiences with Jean… what an impact!